Tag Archive for: Cyber Security

 Microsoft advises its customers on its website to update to the SharePoint Server 2019 version of June 13, 2023, (KB5002402), which fixes five critical vulnerabilities, including the first CVE mentioned by CISA.
 Furthermore, all administrators should install the antivirus software AMSI and activate Microsoft Defender in the SharePoint server.
 Otherwise, attackers could bypass authentication with fake authentication tokens and gain administrator rights.

 Recognising and detecting vulnerabilities in the company at an early stage is important, as the many reports of damaging vulnerabilities show.
-Greenbone products can take on a lot of work here and ensure security – as a hardware- or virtual appliance or as a cloud service.
+Greenbone products can take on a lot of work here and ensure security – as a hardware- or as a virtual appliance.
 The Greenbone Enterprise Feed, which feeds all Greenbone security products, receives daily updates and therefore covers a high percentage of risks.

 5 Known Juniper Junos Vulnerabilities Being Actively Exploited